samperrow/SPCalendarPro/README.md

 This example below will:

-a) Asynchronously collect all events (single and recurring) from the 'Appointments' calendar list.
+a) Asynchronously collect all events (single and recurring) from the "StaffSchedule", "SurgeonSchedule", and the "Appointments" calendar lists.

-b) Return only the events after today.

 c) Convert user provided datetime information from a SharePoint form into proper date objects for use.
 The "0,1" parameters specify which datetime field elements on a form are to be converted.

 d) Determine if user provided datetime values pose a time conflict with any events from the Appointments list.

-e) Filters the returned events to match only the ones with a Status of 'Confirmed'.
+e) Determine if there user provided date time values coincide with availabilites in the "StaffSchedule" and the "SurgeonSchedule" calendars.

-f) The above three steps are executed in the callback method, which is getEvents().
+f) The above four steps are executed in the callback method, which is checkApptAvailability().

+    var patientTimes = spcalpro.getDateTimesFromForm(0,1);   // Convert the start and end datetimes on a SharePoint form into valid JavaScript dates.

+    var staffSchedule = spcalpro.getCalendarEvents({
+        listName: "StaffSchedule",
+        userDateTimes: patientTimes,
+        callback: checkApptAvailability
+    });

+    var surgeonSchedule = spcalpro.getCalendarEvents({
+        listName: "SurgeonSchedule",
+        userDateTimes: patientTimes,
+        callback: checkApptAvailability
+    });

-    var data = {
+    var appointments = spcalpro.getCalendarEvents({
-        listName: 'Appointments',
+        listName: "Appointments",
-        async: true,
-        type: '',
-        getEventsAfterDate: new Date(),
+        type: "single",                                 // Returns only single events.
+        userDateTimes: patientTimes,
-        callback: getEvents,
+        callback: checkApptAvailability
+    });

+    function checkApptAvailability() {

+        // Ensure all calendar data has been collected before we filter the events. if ( staffSchedule.listData && surgeonSchedule.listData && appointments.listData) {
+            staffSchedule.matchDateTimes();
+            surgeonSchedule.matchDateTime();
+            appointments.isTimeConflict();

+            if ( staffSchedule.listData.length > 0 && surgeonSchedule.listData.length > 0 && appointments.listData.length < 1 ) {
+                return confirmAppt(true);
             }

-    spcalpro.getCalendarEvents(data);

-    function getEvents(obj) {
-        var events = obj.getDateTimesFromForm(0,1).isTimeConflict().where('Status = Confirmed');
-        console.table(events.listData);
         }

-This will display all events from the Appointments calendar after today, which pose a time conflict with the user specified date times from a form, and where the events' Status is Confirmed.
+    }

+    function confirmAppt(status) {
+        alert("Your appointment has been confirmed!");
+    }

+Easy enough.
+Full documentation can be found here: [https://spcalendarpro.sharepointhacks.com](https://spcalendarpro.sharepointhacks.com)

 ### This library is still in its beta phase, so you can expect numerous updates, revisions, bug fixes, and improvements over the coming weeks.